adobe/aemwettemplates/README.md

 ## Package download
 A zip version of the packages are available to download from https://github.com/adobe/aemwettemplates/releases.

 They can be installed using AEM Package Manager.
-For more information on AEM Packagem Manager refer to https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en#contentmanagement.
+For more information on AEM Package Manager refer to https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en#contentmanagement.

 ## How to build